Azure/azure-sdk-for-c/sdk/samples/iot/readme.md

   - ESP8266: [How to Setup and Run Azure SDK for Embedded C IoT Hub Client on Esp8266 NodeMCU](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md)

 ## Sample Descriptions
-This section provides an overivew of the different samples available to run and what to expect from each.
+This section provides an overview of the different samples available to run and what to expect from each.

 **IoT Hub C2D Sample**
 * *Executable:* `paho_iot_hub_c2d_sample`